 Do not be intimidated by the large amount of information and book references in this syllabus.
 A lot of reading items have been made available to you as a resource when you write your papers, but only a minority of the items are required reading.
-There are three sources of reading.
-These are (1) a one-volume course packet mainly covering the causes and of World War I, (2) two required books that you must purchase, and (3) selected items on library electronic "Course Reserve" accessed through Canvas.
+There are two sources of reading.
+These are (1) two required books that you must purchase, and (2) selected items on library electronic "Course Reserve" accessed through Canvas.

 There are two required purchase books.
 (1) Richard Overy, Why the Allies Won, Norton paperback, 1995 and (2) Ian Kershaw, Fateful Choices: Ten Decisions that Changed the World, 1940-41.
-Penguin, 2007..
+Penguin, 2007.
 These books are about World War II and are used only in the second half of the course.
 Please note: Because these books are widely available new or used on the internet, they are not stocked by the Norris or Beck's bookstores.
 You are responsible for obtaining them on your own from any web source you prefer.
-Be sure to have both books in hand by February 5.
+Be sure to have both books in hand by February 2.
 Except for these two books, the NU library provides all of the required reading material online through a Canvas link to electronic library resources (details below about how to access).
 You will be able to read all of the course readings from your own computer or any computer on campus.